-2.5 - Mounting Enclosure (optional)
+2.4 - Mounting Enclosure (optional)

-Fig. 11 - Enclosure and cable tie-downs
+Fig. 8- Enclosure and cable tie-downs

-Enclosures are optional and not provided by Seriss Corp.
-To use an enclosure, use metal or fire resistant plastic that allows bottom-up airflow, allowing hot components to induce airflow by heat convection.
-Air slots at the bottom and top should be sufficient without need for a fan.
+Enclosures are optional.
+Be sure any enclosure allows for bottom-up airflow to allow components to cool by heat convection.
+Airflow slots at the bottom and top should be sufficient, without need for a fan.
 If fans are employed, use low speed fans - only mild airflow is necessary.